-Additionally, we have tech support internships available each quarter through Steve Higdon, and lab tech positions through Academic Computer Services.
+Additionally, we may have tech support internships available each quarter through Bill Marshall, and lab tech positions through Academic Computer Services.
 Contact Jessica Wallace for information.
 Students are also advised to go to the Career Action Center to see all of the current postings that are available.
 Again, if you have trouble obtaining an internship position, please contact Julie Jackson.
 An internship code is required for registering in the internship class.
 Your internship position must be in place with the appropriate paperwork filled out prior to receiving the code.
 Download the paperwork.

 I work and can only take classes at night, on weekends or online.
 Is your program flexible enough for me?